kumarlab-compomics/SV_mechanism/README.md

 ## Step 6 : Downstream analysis of homology-based and clustering-based labelled SVs

 Now that SVs have been labelled with both the homology-based workflow, along with the clustering-based procedure, the goal is now to identify patterns and make conclusions.
-In this github, I will describe two of such analysis conducted: the enrichment patterns of SVs falling in genomic elements as per the homology-based label (6.1), the relationship between cluster-based labels and recombination rates (6.2)
+In this github, I will describe three of such analysis conducted: the enrichment patterns of SVs falling in genomic elements as per the homology-based label (6.1), evidence of the underlying patterns of repair as per the standardized features using effect sizes (ie. Cohen's d; 6.2), and the relationship between cluster-based labels and recombination rates (6.3)
   Note: 6.2. requires the variants from the 1KG dataset.

 ### Step 6.1 : The enrichment patterns of SVs falling in genomic elements as per the homology-based label